jdelrue/info_grid/docs/tf_farming/farming_dev_setup.md

 ![](images/branch_select.png)

-Next, in **step 2**, specify the ID of public ZeroTier network that connects all ThreeFold nodes in one shared network, the is ID `c7c8172af1f387a6`:
+Next, in **step 2**, specify the ID of the public ZeroTier network that connects all ThreeFold nodes in one shared network, this ID is `c7c8172af1f387a6`:

 ![](images/zerotier_network_id.png)